aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/05-updating-versions.md

 ---
-title: How to upgrade an Upgradeable Plugin
+title: Upgrading an Upgradeable Plugin
 ---

 ## How to upgrade an Upgradeable Plugin